gwtproject/gwt-site/src/main/markdown/makinggwtbetter.md

 `git clone https://github.com/gwtproject/gwt-site`

-The source code for this webpage will be found in *src/main/markdown*.
-You can edit existing files and add new ones.
-For [building](https://github.com/gwtproject/gwt-site#building) and [running](https://github.com/gwtproject/gwt-site#running-locally) the pages see https://github.com/gwtproject/gwt-site#building
+The source code is located in *src/main/markdown*.
+Instructions to test the changes locally can be found in the [README](https://github.com/gwtproject/gwt-site).

 If you think your change is ready to be published on gwtproject.org you can send us your changes with a pull request to https://github.com/gwtproject/gwt-site.